CiscoDevNet/webexcc-digital-channels/Webex Connect Flows/v3.4/Template/Media Specific Workflows/Google Business Messages/README.md

 ## Inbound flow with suggestions

 - This workflow will be triggered for every inbound customer message from the Google Business Messages Asset.
-- When a message is received on the Google Business Messages Asset the flow will offer a few text suggestions on the type of service offered and get the customer response before queuing the contact to live agent for further deliberation
+- When a message is received on the Google Business Messages Asset the flow will offer a few text suggestions on the type of service offered and get the customer response before queuing the contact to live agent for further handling
   ![SuggestionFlow](../../../images/GBMSuggestionFlow.jpeg)
 - Google Business Messages nodes allows you to send Text Messages, Images, Rich Cards, and Carousel Cards to your end customers.
-Alongside these message types, you can also add suggestions, which are pre-configured replies or actions that the customer can send back or perform in response to your message.
+Alongside these message types, you can also add suggestions, which are pre-configured replies or actions that the customer can send back or perform in response to your message
 - To read suggestion responses from customer utilize a Receive Node in below fashion, the output variable section will have the customer response
     ![GBMReceiveNode](../../../images/GBMReceiveNode.jpeg)
 - The highlighted portion for the flow can be used repeatedly from the flow in self-service mode to offer multiple suggestions to customer / add branching logic on the flow.